 This is especially important if you plan on using a holster for your weapon.
 If you reach for your gun and automatically put your finger on the trigger, there is a much higher likelihood that you will either harm yourself or harm someone who is standing nearby before you have a chance to aim at your target.

 Identify your target and look past it to see what is behind it.
 For instance, if you are doing target practice with cans in your backyard, you need to think about the long-range trajectory of the bullet.
 Bullets can sometimes go for miles.
 In a self-defence situation where you are shooting at someone who is attacking you, you also need to make sure there are no innocent bystanders behind them who could accidentally get shot.
-Make sure get the best scope for your gun.
+Make sure get the best scope for your handgun.
 Read these reviews on the best scope for .308 Winchester.

 - Choose The Correct Ammunition For Your Weapon

 There is no faster way to damage your gun than by using the incorrect ammunition.
 Check the ejection chamber or the barrel of the gun to find the calibre.
-You can also find information on which ammunition to use in the owner’s manual for your gun.
+You can also find information on which ammunition to use in the owner's manual for your gun.
+As you begin to shoot more, consider making your own ammo using a reloading press - not only will this reduce your ammo expenses, but it also helps to improve your overall accuracy.

 - Get Trained By A Professional

 One of the most effective ways to learn how to safely use a gun is by working with an instructor who is certified.
 Typically, you will meet up with them at the range so that they can help you learn how to safely shoot a weapon when you are in the vicinity of other people.
 They will also help you learn the ins and outs of your preferred gun so that you know exactly how to use it.
+Another good thing about instructors is that they can suggest where you can find the most reliable pistol ammo for sale, rifles, and other equipment that you need to be a successful shooter!

 When choosing an instructor, go with your gut.
 The person that you choose should put you at ease and should explain things in a way that you understand.
 You need to be able to trust them implicitly.
 If you don't feel good about an instructor, choose someone else instead.
 The wrong instructor could make you lose your love of shooting.
 Even worse, if you aren't comfortable with the person who is teaching you, accidents are more likely to occur.